Dak Bungalow Crossing, Patna

 Dak Bungalow Crossing is a major commercial intersection, entertainment center and neighborhood in the central section of Patna.
 It is located at the junction of Bailey Road and Fraser Road.
 It is one of the busiest pedestrian and automobile areas in the city of Patna.
 Lok Nayak Jay Prakash Commercial Complex is located on the south west corner of the cross road - which was the erstwhile location of historic Dak Bungalow of Patna.
 South east corner has historic departmental stores of Patna such as Roshan Brothers, J.G.Carr & Sons and Khanna Stores.
 Multiple showrooms and shops are lined up on all sides of the crossroad.

 History

 Dak Bungalow Crossing is named after a British era historic Dak Bungalow of Patna which stood on the south west corner of intersection.
-The one story tiled Dak Bungalow complex building was a government building in British India under Company Rule and the Raj.
+The one-story tiled Dak Bungalow complex building was a government building in British India during Company Rule and the British Raj.
 The iconic building had hosted personalities like Jim Corbett, E M Forster among others.
 It was used by travelers and government officials traveling on that route.

 In the 1990s the Dak Bungalow was demolished and a commercial complex - Lok Nayak Jay Prakash Commercial Complex - was built in its place.
 The complex has number of government offices, banks and shops.